 If you click ‘Discuss’ underneath the video, it opens up a discussion forum in a new window.
 This is really helpful, and we could see how Coursera promotes the connection between students.

 The video we watched, by a professor at Edinburgh University, was very detailed, interesting, and well presented.
-We could see from the overview that the course contained an impressive amount of content, covering a lot of different topics – all for free if you choose to forego the certificate at the end.
+We could see from the overview that the course contained an impressive amount of course content, covering a lot of different topics – all for free if you choose to forego the certificate at the end.

 Overall, the course we looked at was easy to navigate, appealing, and interesting.